rpeckv2/aggregate/README.md

 # Aggregator Overview
 Aggregator is a python package meant to simplify combining, cleaning, and validating CSV files received from partners for Insurance Aggregator Inc.

-Aggregator is written by Russell Peck, a software engineer in Austin, Texas with an interst in striped African wildlife.
+Aggregator is written by Russell Peck, a software engineer in Austin, Texas with an interest in striped African wildlife.
 He can be reached at peck.russell@gmail.com

 # Aggregator Design